-12 Subject Access Requests and Data Protection Complaints
+12. Subject Access Requests and Data Protection Complaints

-Subject access requests and data protection complaints should be addressed to • School Business Manager (01454) 294239
+Subject access requests and data protection complaints should be addressed to the School Business Manager.

-Complaints about the school's processing of personal data and rights under the General Data Protection Regulation will be dealt with in accordance with this Policy.
+Complaints about the school's processing of personal data and rights under the UK General Data Protection Regulation will be dealt with in accordance with this Policy.
 Complaints will be fully dealt with after a formal review.
-The clarification and review procedure contained in the school's Freedom of Information and Environmental Requests Policy and Procedures should be used when dealing with reviews under this policy (Data Protection) and for Freedom of Information and Environmental Information requests.

-Individuals have a right to request that the Information Commissioner make an assessment of compliance of particular circumstances with the General Data Protection Regulation.
+Individuals have a right to request that the Information Commissioner make an assessment of compliance of particular circumstances with the UK General Data Protection Regulation.
 If individuals are not happy about how we have handled their information they can contact the ICO via the following means: